PetterHellborg/my-new-project/README.md

 Where does your data come from?
 Do you collect it yourself or do you use data collected by someone else?
 If you need to use links, here's an example:
 [Twitter API](https://developer.twitter.com/en/docs)
+Data sources required:
+•	EU directives and regulations (e.g., Machinery Directive, EMC Directive)
+•	Harmonized standards databases
+•	Company specific product documentation, test reports, and risk analyses
+•	Templates for Declarations of Conformity, technical files, safety instructions AI techniques that can be used:
+•	NLP (Natural Language Processing)
+To interpret regulatory texts, classify product categories, and extract required steps from directives.
+•	Machine learning classifiers
+To match products to relevant standards and directives.
+•	Recommendation systems
+To propose safety measures, documentation requirements, or risk reduction actions.
+•	Document automation and RPA
+To auto generate declarations, risk matrices, and technical file structures.
+•	Knowledge graph or rule based reasoning
+To connect product features with mandatory compliance actions.

 | Syntax      | Description |
 | ----------- | ----------- |